kubeshop/testkube/docs/docs/testkube-pro/articles/log-highlighting.md

 ## Configuring Keyword Categories

-There are 4 default categories, represented with few keywords each:
+There are 4 default categories, represented with a few keywords each:

 | Category                   | Keywords                                                            |
 |----------------------------|---------------------------------------------------------------------|